BKDaugherty/tactics-exploration/devlog.md

   - [ ] Create a goal for someone to move to (like in a tutorial!)

 - [ ] Handle Gamepad Inputs
+  - [ ] Create some form of screen for joining game etc

 - [ ] Animations
   - [x] Write an animation controller for switching to the right animation state